Awpatterson217/customshells/README.md

 ### Pipe output to file with <code>toFile()</code>

-Will create file at runtime if none exists.
+Will append file or create at runtime

 ```js
 myShell